-Youth Centers
+Youth Centers (YC)

 Youth Centers are available to middle school and teen youth, generally in grades 6 through 12.
-The program provides a variety of opportunities for youth to participate in activities in safe locations after school; weekends; fall, winter, spring, and summer vacations; and out-of-school periods.
+The program provides a variety of opportunities for youth to participate in activities in safe locations after school, weekends, school breaks, out of school days, and summer vacations.
 Specific hours of operation and services are based on community needs, program objectives, and available resources.